Synthetic CDC

 The Synthetic CDC operation can be added to a Data Pipeline directly, as part of the data transformation handling logic.
 Unlike the DataZen-Managed CDC, this operation uses a customer-supplied database table, allowing administrators to monitor which records are changed, and optionally force changes by modifying the CDC tracking table directly.
 A few limitations apply.

-See Inline Synthetic CDC for more information.
+See the Inline CDC pipeline component for more information.

 Unless special measures are taken, a Job Reader will create a Change Log that contains all the source records, which is also referred to as an Initial Sync file.
 A Resync operation also creates a Change Log with a complete set of records from the source system.